mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - Run `swig setup nodb` or `swig dockerDown && swig setup`
 - Update vscode files `./.vscode/launch.json` and `./client/.vscode/launch.json` - change the url in the chrome launch configuration

+### Other Settings

+Other customizations and feature flags can be found in:

+- `.env.template`
+- `client/src/SiteSettings.ts`
+- `server/src/WebServer/FeatureFlags.cs`

 ## IDE - VSCode

 I previously preferred JetBrains IDEs (still do actually), but I also like staying with the herd, which I think is primarily using VSCode, so I've decided to switch over.
 Below are some misc notes on VSCode use.